etc5523-2020/r-package-assessment-yliu0320/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows the content of data in the package.

 ``` r
 library(AustraliaCOVID19)